abmamo/thesis/README.md

-# Exploring Training Regimens for Various Neural Network Architectures Using Curriculum Learning: A Case Study of the Odd-Man-Out Task
+# Scalable Learning for the Odd-Man-Out Task with Applications to Word Vector Induction

 ## Overview